Smoothed analysis on connected graphs: Vertex expansion

-where $C = C(\eps)$ is a large enough constant, which we will define later.
+where $C$ is an absolute constant, which we will define later.
 Partition the vertex set of $G$ into \emph{disjoint} pieces $V_1, \ldots, V_t$, such that for each $1 \le i \le t$, we have $k \le |V_i| \le \Delta k$ and $G[V_i]$ is \emph{connected}.
 This is fairly straightforward, see, e.g., \cite[Proposition~4.5]{KN}.
+Call each $V_i$ a~\emph{blob}.
 Observe that